EconomistDigitalSolutions/terraform-aws-asg/examples/no-app/README.md

 <hr/>

 ## Notes

-* no *user-data* script was passed
+* this is an "useless" example:
+  * it deploy AWS infrastructure
+  * but no application that runs on it
+* this application is **not** covered by the AWS free tier.
-* because of this, the machines do not run any application.
+  * destroy the resources as soon as you do not need them anymore